 What is a Wrongful Death?

 In its simplest form, wrongful death is a personal injury claim in which the victim dies from his or her injuries.
-Both personal injury claims and wrongful death claims are the result of the negligence of another person or entity.
-A wrongful death claim is a legal action for surviving family members after their loved one has been killed from another’s negligent actions.
+Both personal injury claims and wrongful death claims are the results of the negligence of another person or entity.
+A wrongful death claim is a legal action for surviving family members after their loved one has been killed by another’s negligent actions.
 Of course, a financial settlement will not bring your loved one back—no amount of money can do that.
 What it can do is allow you and other loved ones left behind to move forward without worrying about finances.
 You may be eligible to receive lost wages, funeral expenses, medical expenses, lost companionship, and more as a result of the wrongful death.

 If you want to bring a wrongful death claim in Arizona, the following elements must be present:

 - The death of your loved one was the direct result of another’s negligence, or another’s intent to cause harm.